KHUSHIGUPTA335/KHUSHIGUPTA335/README.md

 - 🔭 I’m currently working on Web Development Projects
 - 💙 I love Designing and Developing
-- 🎡 I aim for Perfection and settle for Excellance
+- 🎡 I aim for Perfection and settle for Excellence
 - 👯 I’m looking to collaborate on Projects
 - 💬 Ask me about Nature🌻
 - 📫 How to reach me: Message me on Linkedin